TritonDataCenter/rfd/rfd/0002/README.md

 systemd's journald in the host.
 We'll also not have that.

+## Requirements

+ 0. Support most of the docker --log-driver capabilities.
+ 1. Ability to redirect the application's stdout and stderr into a logging process.
+The two streams can either be merged into one log stream or handled separately.
+ 2. The logging process must run inside the zone so that its resource usage is accounted for in the zone and so that it has access to the zone's network.
+ 3. As a corollary to the previous requirement, we cannot allow customers to control network connections that happen from the GZ since that opens up a vector for security issues.

 ## Triton Background

 This section includes some details that people were confused about in the first draft.

-### What is ZFD?
-(From Jerry)
+### How are ZFD(7D) devices used?

-The zfd devs are streams driver instances and the general idea here is that dockerinit will setup the app in the zone so that stdin/out/err are hooked up properly to one or more zfd devices.
+The zfd devices are streams driver instances and they are currently used by dockerinit to setup the app in the zone so that stdin/out/err are hooked up properly to one or more zfd devices.
 This will vary based on how docker is being used and if the app is being run interactively or not.
-The streams are used to get stdio from the app out to the GZ and into zlogin.
+The streams are used to get stdio from the app out to the GZ and into zlogin, as well as the GZ log file.

 The new support adds 1 or 2 additional zfd devices into the zone and dockerinit can issue an ioctl which will cause the stdout/stderr from the app (via the original zfd devices) to tee into the new zfd devices.
 This is done internally as a streams multiplexer.

+These additional zfd instances can now be read by a logging process running inside the zone to obtain the application's stdout/stderr.

 Because this is streams there is some queueing/buffering that we get.
 The default queue size is 2k, which we could tweak, and because there can be various streams modules pushed onto the stream we can get multiple spots where queueing occurs.

-What I currently have in zfd is that I chose not to block the app's execution if the log stream gets full (which could happen if the logging process is slow or stuck).
+The way that the zfd tee devices currently behave (although this can be changed) is that they do not block the app's execution if the log stream gets full (which could happen if the logging process is slow or stuck).
 Thus the app will continue to run and if the log process resumes or catches up, then it will start getting any new stdout/err msgs that get queued onto the log stream.
-Intermediate stdout/stderr msgs are dropped.
+Intermediate stdout/stderr msgs that flow while the tee is full are dropped.

 If the log process is not running for any reason, then the log stream is not open and nothing goes into that stream.
-Any stdout/err is thus not logged.
+Any stdout/err is thus currently not logged, although again, this can be changed.

-I could explore stopping the primary stdout/err streams if the log stream gets full, but that will presumably stop the app from executing.
-We just need to settle on the behavior we want to see here.

-## How will it work for Triton?
+## How will logging work for Triton?

 This represents the plan so far.

-In Triton's docker, the user's process is the init process for the zone (exec'd by dockerinit).
-We don't have a GZ process that is the parent for this process.
+In Triton's docker, the user's application process is the init process for the zone (exec'd by dockerinit).
+We don't have a GZ user-level process that is the parent for this process.
+Via dockerinit we're currently sending all stdout/stderr data from the application process to /dev/zfd/{1,2}
-Via dockerinit we're sending all stdout/stderr data from the user's process to /dev/zfd/{1,2} (non-interactive mode) or /dev/zfd/0 (interactive mode).
+(non-interactive mode) or /dev/zfd/0 (interactive mode).
 In both of these cases you can connect to the other end of the zfd devices from the GZ using `zlogin -I`.

-With OS-4694 we will be able to also read another copy of this data from _within_ docker zones.
-We'll then have a process that will be started by dockerinit before we exec the user's init process, which will connect to /dev/zfd/{3,4} and take the driver name as a cmdline variable and the configuration from environment variables.
+Using the zfd tee devices described above, we will be able to also read another copy of this data from _within_ the docker zone.
+We'll have a logging process that will be started by dockerinit before we exec the user's application program.
+The logging process will be connected to the zfd tee device(s) and take the driver name as a cmdline variable and the configuration from environment variables.
 This process will continue to read from the zfd devices and stream data to the remote log until the zone exits.

-We want to do the logging inside the container instead of from the GZ for several reasons including:

- * the container has access to the customer's network(s) which they likely want to be able to send logs to
- * the networking, cpu and memory usage then come out of the zone's allocation instead of requiring separate accounting
- * customers controlling network connections that happen from the GZ opens up a vector for security issues

-but this does mean that we'll be adding an extra process in the zone which may confuse some docker users and adds some of its own complexity.
+Running the logger inside the zone does mean that we'll be adding an extra process in the zone which may confuse some docker users and adds some of its own complexity.

+The current plan is to add a capability to setup the zone's init (dockerinit) contract(4) such that CT_PR_EV_EXIT will be part the contract's fatal event set.
+Because the application and the logger will be in the same process contract, if the logger dies, the contract will send SIGKILL to the application and the zone will halt.
+The existing behavior of halting the zone when the application exits will continue to be in effect.

-## What about rotation for json-file?
+## What about rotation for the GZ json logfile?

 This will be left as a separate project as the current thinking is that this would be implemented through hermes, or something like it that runs in the GZ